aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-debezium-postgres-source.rst

 - Version 3.2.1 of the Aiven Terraform provider will be used
 - The PostgreSQL database will be created in "google-europe-north1" cloud provider with a business-4 plan
-- The Aiven Apache Kafka service will be created in "azure-norway-west" cloud and will be preconfigured with a number of properties:
+- The Aiven Apache Kafka service will be created in "azure-norway-west" cloud and will be configured with a number of properties:

   - The ``auto_create_topics_enable = true`` property is crucial as it allows the Debezium connector to create the Kafka topics directly.
   - The ``kafka_connect = false`` property is needed because we want to create a separate Aiven Apache Kafka Connect service.